Wiztango is a digital platform for Publishers, Authors, Product Managers, Social Enterprises and other Content

-Wiztango has been conceived and developed by Mojorising Pte Ltd., a Singapore corporation founded in 2011.
+Wiztango has been conceived and developed by Mojorising Pte Ltd., a Singapore based corporation.
 The technology development and support center comprises of a talent pool that is experienced, knowledgeable in the business of corporate training and is committed to delivering the best user experiences.